Basic Emergency Kit

 Morakniv Garberg Knife

-How about a proper knife that can process food, prepare tinder and kindling for a fire, or to even start a fire amongst other things!
-Then let’s make sure we have a METAL cup, to boil and sanitize water and cook food in.
-And perhaps a long handle spoon to reach into an MRE bag without getting our hands dirty and to consume liquid meals.
+How about a proper knife that can process food, prepare tinder and kindling for a fire, or even start a fire, amongst other things?
+Let’s also ensure we have a METAL single-wall cup to boil, sanitize water and cook food.
+And perhaps a long-handled spoon, used to reach into an MRE bag without getting our hands dirty and to consume liquid meals.

 Anything farther is a luxury and is at your option:)